 17 This I say then, and testify in the Lord: You must no longer walk as the Gentiles walk, in the futility of their mind.
 18 They are darkened in their understanding, alienated from the life of God due to the ignorance that is in them because of the hardness of their heart.
 19 Having grown callous, they have given themselves over to unbridled lust, with the result that they practice every kind of impurity with insatiable greed.

-20 But you did not learn Christ in this way, 21 if indeed you have heard him and been taught by him (since12 truth is found in Jesus), 22 that with respect to your former manner of life you must lay aside the old man, which grows increasingly corrupt as it yields to deceptive lusts; 23 that you must also be renewed in the spirit of your mind, 24 and put on the new man, who was created in the likeness of God13 in the righteousness and holiness that are based on the truth.14
+20 But you did not learn Christ in this way, 21 if indeed you have heard him and been taught by him (since12 truth is found in Jesus), 22 that with respect to your former manner of life you must lay aside the old man, which grows more and more corrupt as it yields to deceptive lusts; 23 that instead you must be renewed in the spirit of your mind, 24 and put on the new man, who was created in the likeness of God13 in the righteousness and holiness that are proper to the truth.14

 25 For this reason, laying aside all falsehood, let each of you speak truth with his neighbor, for we are members one of another.
 26 “Be angry, and do not sin.”15 Don’t let the sun go down on your anger, 27 and leave no room for the devil to do his work.
-28 Let him who stole steal no more; instead, let him work, doing what is honorable16 with his own hands, that he might have something to give to the one in need.
-29 Let no corrupt17 communication come out of your mouth, but only such as edifies in accordance with the need,18 that it might impart grace to the hearers.
+28 Let him who stole steal no more; instead, let him work, doing what is honorable16 with his own hands, so he might have something to give to the person in need.
+29 Let no corrupt17 communication come out of your mouth, but only what serves to meet a present need,18 that it might impart grace to the hearers.
 30 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
-31 Let all bitterness, wrath, anger, clamor, and slander be put away from you, along with all malice.
+31 Let all bitterness, wrath, anger, clamor, and slander be put away from you, together with all malice.
 32 And be kind to one another, tender-hearted, forgiving one another, just as God, in Christ, has also forgiven you.

 - Lit. called in one hope of your calling